kensanata/just-halberds/Just-Halberds.md

-Spells that affect multiple people at the same time involve all of them rolling their dice and comparing their result to the result of the magic user.
+Spells that affect multiple people at the same time involve all of them rolling their dice and comparing their result to the result of the spell caster.
 So when Fo Pi casts a *fire ball*, all the orcs in the target area need to roll.
 If they roll less than the fire-mage, they take damage.